How To Help Your Older Teenager With Their Social Awkwardness

 If they're open to it, do what you can to help them attend counseling

 If your son or daughter is open to seeing a counselor, and there's no law that says they have to be, this is an area where you can clearly be helpful.
 For one, your child likely won't be able to afford to see someone on their own.
-You can lend a hand with the bill, or you or your partner may have an Employee Assistance Plan at your job that covers the cost of therapy for you and family members.
-Your child may also not know how to research counselors in the area, find the right one, and set up an initial appointment.
-That's also something you can lend a hand with.
+You can pay the bill, or you or your partner may have an Employee Assistance Plan at your job that covers the cost of therapy for you and family members.
+Your child also likely doesn't know how to research counselors in the area, find the right one, and set up an initial appointment.
 Finally, they may need as something as simple as a ride to and from their appointments.

 There are times when you do have to be more forceful